How Does the Federal Solar Tax Credit Work?

 History of the solar investment tax credit

 In the early days of solar energy, residential systems were far more expensive than they are now.
-For example, in 2009, it cost $8.50 per watt to install solar panels.
-The current cost per watt, as of publishing, is about $2 to $3.50 before the federal tax credit is taken into account.
+For example, in 2009, it could cost up to $8.50 per watt to install solar panels.
+The current cost per watt is around $2 to $3.50 before any incentives.

-By many homeowners’ standards, however, solar panels are still expensive today.
-The tax credit made solar more accessible to middle-class households.
-The ITC was set to drop to 26% in 2033 and 22% in 2034, then expire in 2035 — but those future step-downs have been eliminated under the new law.
+The federal solar tax credit was designed to make solar more accessible to middle-class households.
+Originally, the ITC was set to offer a 30% tax credit through 2032.
+That percentage was set to drop to 26% in 2033 and 22% in 2034, but those future adjustments have been eliminated under the new law.

 How does the federal tax credit work now?